Coinduction: an elementary approach: Coinductive techniques

-Note that the approximants~$R^\alpha$ of a coinductive relation~$R$ depend on the endofunction~$F$ of which~$R$ is the greatest fixpoint, i.e., they depend on a particular definition of~$R$, not on the relation~$R$ itself.
+Note that the approximants~$R^\alpha$ of a coinductive relation~$R$ depend on the function~$F$ of which~$R$ is the greatest fixpoint, i.e., they depend on a particular definition of~$R$, not on the relation~$R$ itself.